The 1941 Lend-Lease Agreement

 This page is from a heritage partnered project.
 It was written in 1998 by students from Stephenville Integrated High School and edited by their teachers.
 It has not been vetted by the heritage website's academic editor.

-The 1941 lend-lease agreement began when public opinion in the United States wanted to increase rearmament to help the Allies.
+The 1941 Lend-Lease Agreement began when public opinion in the United States wanted to increase rearmament to help the Allies.
 President Franklin Roosevelt and Prime Minister Winston Churchill made a defense agreement for the transfer of 50 U.S. destroyers to England in return for 99-year land-leases for U.S. military bases.
 Eight British territories would be used.
-Newfoundland was a British territory at that time.
+Newfoundland and Labrador was a British territory at that time.
+The agreement was sometimes referred to as the Destroyers for Bases Agreement.

-Although the bill was opposed by isolationists such as Senator Burton K. Wheeler, it passed the house 260 to 5.
-By the time the program ended in 1945, $50 billion in lend-lease aid was shipped to Britain, China, the USSR and other allies.
-Negotiations regarding the bases on Newfoundland were complicated by interests of Ottawa, Washington, London and St. John's.
-Details of the bases was completed in March of 1941 in London, England.
+Although the bill was opposed by isolationists such as American senator Burton K. Wheeler, it passed the house 260 to 5.
+By the time the program ended in 1945, $50 billion in lend-lease aid had been shipped to Britain, China, the USSR and other allies.
+Negotiations regarding the bases in Newfoundland and Labrador were complicated by the interests of Ottawa, Washington, London and St. John's.
+Details regarding the bases was completed in March of 1941 in London, England.
 The U.S. obtained authority to build, operate and maintain control of bases and U.S. forces on Newfoundland soil, as well as other British territories, without interference from local governors.